Postgraduate Diploma in Psychodynamic Practice

 If you would like guidance on general matters relating to the course, please contact the Programme Administrator (Psychodynamic Studies), on 01865 280725 or email: firstname.lastname@example.org

-For information about fees and additional expenses please visit http://www.ox.ac.uk/admissions/graduate/courses/pgdip-psychodynamic-practice
+For information about fees and additional expenses please visit the course page on the Oxford Graduate Admissons website.

-For accreditation purposes student membership of UPCA is required throughout the programme, currently £21 per year.
+For accreditation purposes trainee membership of UPCA is required for the duration of the PG Diploma course, currently £45 per year.

 Where applicable, students are responsible for the cost of their own personal therapy.
 All therapists treating students must be approved by the Director of Courses (who can offer the names of suitable therapists).
 Additional costs may be incurred for membership of relevant associations and for supervision at some clinical placements.